The Best Cinemas in Melbourne to See the Latest Films in Style

 The Capitol

+When it comes to theatre design, it doesn’t get more ornate than The Capitol.
 Located in the heart of city and regarded as one of the best cinemas in Melbourne, the architectural masterpiece was first built in 1924 and purchased by RMIT University in 1999, where it later went through a costly five-year renovation.

 The newly opened Capitol has spectacular acoustics, ultra Instagrammable old-meets-new interiors, and a charming cafe for all your cinema-going snacks.
+And what makes this cinema so unique is it doesn’t exclusively showcase films.
+Instead, you’ll regularly find all sorts of events spanning live gigs, performances, exhibitions, lectures, artist talks and panel discussions.

 113 Swanston Street, Melbourne